-WSDOT announces Revive I-5 work begins this January in Seattle
+Revive I-5 work begins this weekend in Seattle

-SEATTLE - WSDOT is warning drivers to plan ahead for traffic as crews announce that Revive I-5 work will resume just days into the new year.
+SEATTLE - WSDOT is warning drivers to plan ahead for traffic as crews announce that Revive I-5 work will resume this weekend.

-According to the Washington State Department of Transportation (WSDOT), crews will resume Revive I-5: Ship Canal Bridge Preservation work on northbound I-5 as early as Jan.
+According to the Washington State Department of Transportation (WSDOT), crews will resume Revive I-5: Ship Canal Bridge Preservation work on northbound I-5 on Jan.
 9, 2026.

 Northbound I-5 weekend-long closure, Jan.
 9-12, 2026 (WSDOT)